sanger-tol/variantcalling/docs/usage.md

 ## Introduction

-The pipleline takes aligned sample reads (CRAM/BAM files and their index files) from a CSV file and a reference file in FASTA format, and then use DeepVariant to call variants.
+The pipeline takes aligned sample reads (CRAM/BAM files) from a CSV file and a reference file in FASTA format, and then use DeepVariant to call variants.

 ## Samplesheet input

 You will need to create a samplesheet with information about the samples you would like to analyse before running the pipeline.
 Use the `input` parameter to specify the samplesheet location.
-It has to be a comma-separated file with at least 4 columns, and a header row as shown in the examples below.
+It has to be a comma-separated file with 3 columns, and a header row as shown in the examples below.

 ```bash
 --input '[path to samplesheet file]'